kengz/openai_lab/README.md

 bin/setup
 ```

+Then, setup your `~/.keras/keras.json`.
+See example files in `rl/asset/keras.json`.
+We recommend Tensorflow for experimentation and multi-GPU, since it's much nicer to work with.
+Use Theano when you're training a single finalized model since it's faster.

 The binary at `bin/setup` installs all the needed dependencies, which includes the basic OpenAI gym, Tensorflow (for dev), Theano(for faster production), Keras.

 *Note the Tensorflow is defaulted to CPU Mac or GPU Linux.
 [If you're on a different platform, choose the correct binary to install from TF.](https://www.tensorflow.org/get_started/os_setup#pip_installation)*